 While it’s exceptionally difficult to get a reservation here, you should at least try.
 Tickets is the closest you can get to El Bulli (the now-closed restaurant that was once considered the best in the world), and is the flagship Barcelona restaurant from the head chef, Ferran Adria, and his brother.
 Tickets is standard tapas style, a bit gussied up.
 The restaurant is circus-themed and there are several stations around the two dining rooms that are responsible for producing one dish or another (though the food will be served to you at your table).
 If this sounds like a fun place, that’s because it definitely is.

-When you finally give up trying to get in to Tickets, head over to Bodega 1900, an old-school tapas and vermouth spot run by the same guys.
+When you finally give up trying to get into Tickets, head over to Bodega 1900, an old-school tapas and vermouth spot run by the same guys.
 Vermouth is what people drink in Barcelona, mid-afternoon, with tapas.
-It’s dark, sweet and best served on ice, with an orange slice or soda water.
-Let this also be your introduction to vermouth’s perfect accompaniment: conservas, which are seafood canned and preserved.
-Bodega 1900 is a good place to learn some history about Barcelona - the place has a real classic feel.
+It’s dark, sweet, and best served on ice, with an orange slice or soda water.
+Let this also be your introduction to vermouth’s perfect accompaniment: conservas, canned and preserved seafood.
+Bodega 1900 is a good place to learn some history of Barcelona - the place has a real classic feel.

 Another Adria brothers restaurant, the unofficial classification for Hoja Santa’s menu is “fancy Mexican” and the food is heavily inspired by Oaxaca.
 There isn’t one thing on the menu that isn’t mind-blowingly good.
 For a more casual experience, check out their adjoining taco shop, Nino Viejo, which is just as delicious.

 Important to know about Barcelona: many things are, by nature, touristy, which makes sense when you consider that this is one of the most visited cities in the world.
 The key is knowing which popular places are worth their struggles.
-Els Pescadors will set you back a few Euros, but this is the king of traditional and delicious Catalan seafood, and its location outside of city center means only the determined of tourists will get there.
+Els Pescadors will set you back a few euros, but is the king of traditional and delicious Catalan seafood, and its location outside of city center means only the most determined of tourists will get there.
 Order at least one suquet and don’t show up before 9pm.
-Yes, they really do eat dinner after 9 in this country.

-A famous bar for conservas and montaditos, which are tapas served on bread.
+A famous bar for conservas and montaditos (tapas served on bread).
 This place gets packed, but that’s half the fun, shoving food in your face while juggling your drink and trying not to elbow the guy next to you, as everyone tries to talk over everyone else and blows smoke in your face.
 Oh yeah, and you’re also probably standing in the middle of the street.
 This is what eating in Barcelona is all about.

 This is another, more modern favorite for conservas and vermouth.
 There are a few locations, none of which are short on quality or atmosphere.

 This is some of the best food you can find in Barcelona, period.
 La Cova Fumada is in the aforementioned Barceloneta, situated among many other tiny, signless places.
-Their claim to fame is that they invented the bomba (, so get one of those, as well as the tiny tallerines, which could best be describe as “clams for ants.”
-They are so, so good.
-Note that they have wacky hours, as most tapas places do, so make sure you check first.
+Their claim to fame is that they invented the bomba, so get one of those, as well as the tiny tallerines, which could best be describe as “clams for ants.”
+Note that they have wacky hours, as most tapas places do, so this is another one where you’ll want to make sure you check first.

 Another spot in the Barceloneta that’s serving up old-school bombas and a range of delicious tapas, and is more of a sure bet than La Cova Fumada as it keeps more normal hours.

-Because of the city’s ridiculous popularity, Barcelona locals are allergic to anything touristy.
 Once a train station, El Nacional is now an open-concept, gorgeous space that houses several different high-quality bars and restaurants.
-Its newness and location near Plaça de Catalunya means there’s lots of tourist traffic, but natives love it anyway.
-It’s a perfect post-sightseeing option, whether for your early evening vermouth and tapas or for dinner.
+Its location near Plaça de Catalunya means there’s lots of tourist traffic, but it’s one of our favorite spots anyway.
+It’s a perfect post-sightseeing option, whether for your early-evening vermouth and tapas or for a full dinner.

 Bar Mut is a well-known and loved destination for wine and good food, usually offered up on a chalkboard menu.
-You can make a reservation, but should you venture at the right time, you can usually squeeze in before the crowds take over.
+You can make a reservation, but if you get there on the earlier side, you can usually squeeze in before the crowds take over.
 It’s hard to go wrong here, so we suggest going with whatever they tell you to eat.

 Located in the Santa Caterina market, this is a dependable and better-than-it-has-to-be option for most times of the day, which is key in Barcelona.
-Restaurants often close between services, so if you’re hungry at an off-time, you’re usually up a creek without a paddle.
-Thankfully, Cuines Santa Caterina stays open through the whole day and night and sources their menu exclusively from the adjoining market.
-The food is great and offers classic Spanish and Catalan options while venturing towards Asian and other flavors from around the world.
+Restaurants often close between lunch and dinner, so if you’re hungry at an off-time, it’s usually hard to find a good spot.
+Thankfully, Cuines de Santa Caterina stays open through the whole day and night and sources their menu exclusively from the adjoining market.
+There are classic Spanish and Catalan options with influences from other cuisines and cultures.
 This is also a good option for when you’re too hungover to choose or have a picky group to deal with.

-There is plenty of fine dining in Barcelona, and such restaurants are a key part of eating here.
-Moments is run by one of the region's longest-standing famous chefs, and is an excellent place to try if you’re looking for a fancy meal.
+Moments is an excellent place to try if you’re looking for a fancy meal.
 There’s an a la carte menu if you’re not ready to commit to a tasting menu situation, and the space - located in the Mandarin Oriental - is beautiful.
 Expect high-end, modern takes on Catalan food with influences from all over.

 Also located in a hotel, ABaC is another white-tablecloth dining experience that’s a favorite of visitors and locals, and offers a somewhat similar experience as Moments.
-They serve a 14 or 21-course Catalan-inspired tasting menu, and there’s also outdoor seating.
+They serve 14 or 21-course Catalan-inspired tasting menus, and there’s also outdoor seating.

 Uma is another tasting menu restaurant, but a more relaxed and casual option at a lower price point (75 euros).
 Everything here is delicious and creative, all served in a comfortable (but still sophisticated) environment.
 This place isn’t as well-known to tourists.

-Disfrutar is the product of other former El Bulli crew members, which, put more simply, means they know their sh*t.
 The three owners here were each head chefs at the former “best restaurant in the world,” and they bring their expertise to this latest project.
 The atmosphere is more casual than you’d expect, with an open kitchen and laid-back atmosphere.
-Expect high technical execution and an incredible attention to detail, not to mention delicious food.
+Expect an incredible attention to detail, not to mention delicious food.

-The restaurant situated in the stunning Hotel Arts is Enoteca, which is another one of several fine dining powerhouses in the city.
-This means you’ll be spending, but you’re on vacation, right?
+The restaurant situated in the stunning Hotel Arts is Enoteca, which is another one of several expensive fine dining restaurants in the city.
 Enoteca is another destination for fish eaters, and the wine list, which is heavy on Catalan options, is impressive.
 Wines to look out for include those from Priorat, as well as cavas from El Penedes and other wines from L’Emporda, Montsant, and Costers del Segre.

-As my husband, who was born and raised in Barcelona, said when I cross-checked Bar Ramon, “Yes!
-I love that place, we always used to go there.
-But maybe you shouldn’t tell everyone, so it doesn’t get ruined.”
-That should tell you pretty much all you need to know, but we’ll clue you in that the vibe at this place is casual, distinctly local and old-school, and the decor pays tribute to rock and roll.
+The vibe at this place is casual, distinctly local, and old-school, and the decor pays tribute to rock and roll.
 What you wouldn’t expect from such a traditional-looking place is great and imaginative tapas, which Bar Ramon has in spades.

-Ok, we did make fun of the McFoie place, a.k.a.
-Tapas 24.
-This place is 100% tourist central, but the food is honestly very good, if a little gimmicky at times.
-The item in question is basically a hybrid between hamburger and a McMuffin with foie gras.
-It's awesome, but it’s been around for a while and is definitely an eye roll-inducing item.
-But you are a tourist, after all, so you're allowed to indulge a little and give in to the comforts of like-minded people.
+Yes, we already made fun of this place for their McFoie, and yes, this place is 100% tourist central, but the food is honestly very good, if a little gimmicky at times.
+The item in question is basically a hybrid between hamburger and a McMuffin with foie gras and it’s actually fantastic, name aside.
 This is the place we go when we don’t mind a crowd, don’t want to think, and know we’re just going to get easy, fun, delicious tapas.
 Cal Pep is a similar option we will also stand by.

 Spanish and Catalan food is delicious, but if you’re here for a while, it’s understandable to want to branch out.
-Asian food has become a recent obsession in Barcelona, and this inexpensive, delicious spot is all about the dim sum.
+That’s when you head to Mosquito, an inexpensive, delicious spot that’s all about dim sum.
 Skip the duck dumplings, but get everything else.
 Their sister joint, Red Ant, is more rice and noodle focused.

 You can find quality Basque tapas, called pinxtos, all over Spain, and Barcelona is no exception.
 The family who owns Taktika Berri is from San Sebastian and they’re committed to serving expertly-prepared Basque treats, which means heavy on improvisation with a few key staples, like anchovies, guindilla peppers, olives on bread, and various tortilla de patatas.
 If you’re searching for a classic Basque experience, look no further.

-Barcelona is home to a killer craft beer scene (unknown to the rest of the world, but famous in Spain), minus a lot of the pretension you’ll find elsewhere.
-Unsurprisingly, many of the city’s top breweries have Americans behind them, but the beer they’re churning out, like the offerings from Cerveza Fort, for example, is routinely excellent.
+Barcelona is home to a killer craft beer scene, minus a lot of the pretension you’ll often find elsewhere.
+Many of the city’s top breweries have Americans behind them, and the beer they’re making is routinely excellent.
 Ale & Hop in El Born is our favorite craft beer bar and serves local brews alongside beers from all over Europe.
 They also offer delicious tapas (like sweet potato patatas bravas) that are perfect when you’re drinking a few pints.